sauravfouzdar/-THE---HEADLINE/README.md

 # Database tables

  @App has 3 models
- News - all news are saved to this model categories - to add new category main - to dynamically change social media accounts, contact number, about us page from Django admin section
+  @News - all news are saved to this model |
+  @categories - to add new category |
+ main - to dynamically change social media accounts, contact number, about us page from Django admin section